demo-repositories/reusable-page-blocks/README.md

 ### How It Works

+**Input Decoration Pattern:**

+Instead of adding fields to your schema, this project uses a global input component that automatically decorates any object type marked with `options: { reusable: true }`.

+1. **Schema Configuration** - Add `options: { reusable: true }` to any object schema type (see `schemaTypes/ctaBlock.ts` as an example)
+2. **Global Registration** - The `ReusableBlockInput` component is registered globally in `sanity.config.ts` as a form input component
+3. **Automatic Detection** - The component checks each input to see if it has `options.reusable === true` and conditionally shows the transformation banner
+4. **TypeScript Support** - Uses declaration merging (`options.d.ts`) to make the `reusable` option type-safe

-When a user clicks "Make Reusable":
+**When a user clicks "Make Reusable":**

-1. The component extracts the current block's data and title
-2. Creates a new `reusablePageBlock` document in Sanity
+1. The component creates a new `reusablePageBlock` document in Sanity
-3. Replaces the original block with a reference (preserving the `_key`)
+2. Replaces the original block with a reference (preserving the `_key` for real-time safety)
-4. Updates the parent document with the new content array
+3. Updates the parent document through the form system
+4. Opens the newly created reusable block for editing
 5. Shows a success notification

-The key to making this work is preserving the original `_key` when creating the reference - this allows Sanity to track which block is being replaced without throwing errors.

 ## Installation